sonatype/nxrm3-helm-repository/nexus-repository-manager/README.md

 -->
 # ⚠️ Archive Notice

-As of October 24, 2023, we will no longer update or support the [Single-Instance OSS/Pro Kubernetes Chart](https://github.com/sonatype/nxrm3-helm-repository/tree/main/nexus-repository-manager).
+As of October 24, 2023, we will no longer update or support this Helm chart.

 # Nexus Repository